catseye/SixtyPical/README.md

 ### Re-order routines and optimize tail-calls to fallthroughs

 Not because it saves 3 bytes, but because it's a neat trick.
 Doing it optimally is probably NP-complete.
-But doing it adeuqately is probably not that hard.
+But doing it adequately is probably not that hard.

+### Different preludes for different architectures

+`--prelude=c64-basic`

 ### And at some point...

-*   Confirm that `and` can be used to restrict the range of table reads/writes.
 *   `low` and `high` address operators - to turn `word` type into `byte`.
 *   `const`s that can be used in defining the size of tables, etc.
 *   Tests, and implementation, ensuring a routine can be assigned to a vector of "wider" type